florin-postelnicu/ProjectHM/README.md

 The psvm from Playback is deactivated, avoiding overlapping

-interfaces(input frames - once an instance of the class is generated)
+interfaces(input frames - once an instance of the class is generated.
+The

+secret being that the instance is created in the constructor of the new class)

 as well as, assigning a null value to a